All Year: Yes (except December)

 I can provide linen (sheets and duvets) but as I have no washing machine, the deal is that you handwash a sheet and duvet cover from the laundry basket in exchange.

 There are compost loos, and a small sink where you can wash.
 An important part of living here is learning to appreciate how precious water is.
 Thanks to the changing climate, we no longer have a regular rain and therefore our spring is not reliable.
 If it hasn't rained for a few days we can run out of water very quickly.
-This year, both January and April were very dry this year so even deep springs became very low, and the one where our water supply comes from was just a trickle for a long time.
+This year, both January and April were very dry so even deep springs became very low, and the one where our water supply comes from was just a trickle for a long time.
 "Water is life" so drinking water for everyone (including other animals and plants) takes priority.

 Don't expect showers if there's no rain!